TonPlaygramBot/TonPlaygramWebApp/README.md

    pip install -r requirements.txt
    ```

-6. Build the webapp assets:
+6. Build the webapp assets.
+This step copies `public/tonconnect-manifest.json`
+   into the `dist` folder so wallets can connect:

    ```bash
    npm --prefix webapp run build